jkornelsen/bitburner/inspect.md

 ## Methods You Don't Want to Call

-Be aware that inspecting to a depth of higher than 1 can lead to methods getting called that you don't want.
+Inspecting to a depth of higher than 1 can lead to methods getting called that you don't want.
 So back up the game first in case this happens.

 For example, while developing this script, I accidentally called `ns.corporation.goPublic()`.
 This can only happen for methods without parameters.

-To avoid this, make changes to the `functionArgs` object.
+To avoid this, before increasing the depth, make changes to the `functionArgs` object for any 0-argument functions shown at the current depth.
 `goPublic()` is already included, so you shouldn't have that particular problem.

 ## Ram Error